 Are you committed to ensuring fairness, transparency, and the highest standards of professionalism within our local police force?
 Your community needs you to join the Civil Service Commission for the Police Department.

-As a member of this crucial commission, you'll have a direct hand in shaping the recruitment, selection, and ethical conduct of our police officers.
+As a member of this crucial municipal commission, you'll have a direct hand in shaping the recruitment, selection, and ethical conduct of our police officers.
 You'll help guarantee that our law enforcement team is composed of individuals who exemplify honor and integrity.
 Your dedication will ensure that our community receives the best protection and service from its police force.

 Join us in upholding the highest standards in policing and building trust between our officers and the public.
 Be a part of the team that ensures our Police Department is a beacon of safety and accountability for our community.
 Join the Civil Service Commission for the Police Department and contribute to a safer and more just community for all.

-Description

-A Civil Service Commission is a municipal body responsible for overseeing the recruitment, selection, and fair employment practices within a local government, particularly in relation to the police officers in the Police Department.

-Responsibilities of the Civil Service Commission

 Parks and Recreation Committee